Interpretation equipment is available for units where perhaps not all members speak the same language.

 Congregations with multiple-language needs should coordinate with the local facilities management (FM) group.
 The FM group will obtain the equipment necessary to provide simultaneous interpretation of meetings.
 Translation assistance is provided through special receivers and headphones.
 Interpretation systems are portable and can be used anywhere in the meetinghouse.

-When interpretation equipment is required, current models from Williams Sound will be supplied through your facilities manager.
+When interpretation equipment is required, current device models will be supplied through your facilities manager.
 Older equipment has proved very durable and is still in use; all new equipment is compatible with the older equipment.